-Olsi Qinami is a conductor, pianist and teacher based in London and also the founder, Conductor of "London City Philharmonic and Music Director and Conductor at Hounslow Symphony Orchestra.
+Olsi Qinami is a conductor, pianist and teacher based in London.
+He is the founder and Conductor of London City Philharmonic and Music Director and Conductor at Hounslow Symphony Orchestra.

 He and began playing the piano at the age of 6 in his native country Albania and studied with Iris Kapo, and later in the UK with Nigel Clayton professor at the London “Royal College of Music”.

 Olsi has collaborated with many orchestras and soloists including soloists from the Vienna Philharmonic and orchestras such as: BBC Singers, Norwegian Radio Orchestra, London City Orchestra, National Opera of Albania (where he premiered Puccini Messa di Gloria), Orchestre Opera de Massy, Tirana Chamber Orchestra, University of Arts Philharmonic Orchestra of Albania & Macedonia National Opera Choir, London Thames Orchestra, The Amadeus and Chorus Orchestra, Orchestre de Chambre de Versailles, Kammerphilharmonie Graz, Orchestra Giovanile di Genova and many others.
 In 2015 he was awarded the 2nd prize at the International Conducting Competition with the London Classical Soloists.